 1. Cut the Flour Cake

-The kids can take as big or small of a slice as they wish, and they can cut the cake in any direction.
-Who ever causes the lolly to fall must collect and eat it using only their teeth.
-The ‘winner’ gets a face full of flour, but strangely, they always want to play another round.
+The kids can take a large slice, or small slice, or even just a sliver, it’s up to them, and they can cut the cake in any direction they want.
+Whoever cuts the cake last and causes the lolly to fall must now eat it using only their teeth.
+The ‘winner’ gets a face full of flour, and a raucous round of laughter!

-To make it harder you could get your guests to cut the cake with the knife between their toes, or with a blindfold on.
+To make it harder you could get your guests to cut the cake with the butter knife between their toes (for older kids obviously!), or with a blindfold on, which can be hilarious too!

 2. Sweet Sucker

-Give each child two small bowls and a straw.
-Fill one of the bowls with small sweets like Pebbles or M&M’s, and leave the other one empty.
+Give each child two small bowls and one straw each, and leave the other one empty.
 On the count of three, children must suck the lollies onto the end of their straw, and transfer them to the other bowl.
+You can put the bowls side by side, easier for small children, or some length apart so they have to move their whole body to transfer the lolly.

 3. At My Birthday I Want …